sarahliuakl/sarah.xin/posts/2025-ai-opportunities-for-new-zealand-digital-marketers.md

 # 2025 AI Opportunities for New Zealand Digital Marketers

-When AI can create ads, predict customer behaviour, and design strategies – where does our value lie?
+When AI can create ads, predict customer behaviour, and design strategies, where does our value lie?
 This question haunted Kiwi marketers in 2024.
 But data reveals a game-changing truth: 93% of marketers now use AI tools, with AI skills becoming a core hiring requirement for 94% of businesses (State of AI in Marketing Report 2025).
-AI isn't a threat – it's your career rocket booster, reshaping industry rules and creating unprecedented opportunities.
+AI isn't a threat, it's your career rocket booster, reshaping industry rules and creating unprecedented opportunities.

 ![AI and Marketing Synergy](/images/ai-marketing-diagram.svg)